Evan Roos

 Evan Roos (born 21 January 2000) is a South African professional rugby union player for Western Province in the Currie Cup and the Stormers in the United Rugby Championship.
 He can play as a flank, eighth man or lock.

 Roos was called up to the South Africa Schools squad in 2018, making three appearances in the 2018 Under-19 International Series, and scoring a try in their match against France.

 Roos made his Currie Cup debut for the Sharks in August 2019, coming on as a replacement in their match against the in Round Five of the 2019 season.

 Evan made his Springbok debut on 9 July 2022, against Wales, and started in the number 8 jersey.
 He is Springbok #924.

+He joined the Stormers in early 2021.
+In 2024 he signed a contract extension with the Stormers that will keep him in Cape Town until at least 2027.